emilioziniades/dotfiles/README.md

 # dotfiles

-These dotfiles use [Nix](https://nixos.org/) to manage configuration and development environments, for both my personal MacOS system and my work NixOS system.
+These dotfiles use [Nix](https://nixos.org/) to manage configuration and development environments, for both my personal MacOS system and my work Debian system.
+I have also used NixOS in the past so there are instructions for that too.

-Currently, my workflow revolves around a combination of [Alacritty](https://alacritty.org/), [Tmux](https://github.com/tmux/tmux) and [Neovim](https://neovim.io/).
+Currently, my workflow revolves around a combination of [WezTerm](https://wezfurlong.org/wezterm/index.html), [Tmux](https://github.com/tmux/tmux) and [Neovim](https://neovim.io/).

 ## MacOS `nix-darwin` setup